jgraph/www.diagrams.net-source/doc/faq/find-shapes.md

 ---
-title: How to find shapes based on their metadata or labels
+title: Find shapes in your diagram based on their metadata or labels
 layout: page
 faq: true
 categories: [Shapes]